gxhen/gxhen.github.io/_pages/about.md

 We target cutting-edge research at the intersection of wireless communications, artificial intelligence, and cybersecurity.
 My current research interests include but are not limited to:

-* Radio frequency fingerprint identification
+* AI-aided Radio Frequency (RF) Fingerprinting
+* AI in the Wireless Context
 * Physical Layer Security
-* Wireless sensing
-* AI Security in the Wireless Context

 ## News!!!